Hopding/bipartite-graph-checker/README.md

    - **Undirected Graph** - The adjacency matrix must be symmetric over the diagonal (from top left to bottom right).
    - **At Least 1 Cycle** - The matrix must contain at least one cycle.

-3. **Find all Cycles** - The matrix is converted into a graph.
-All cycles in this graph are identified via a modified version of breadth first search.
+3. **Find all Connected Components** - The matrix is converted into a graph.
+Each connected component in this graph is identified.
-4. **Find the Girth** - The length of the shortest cycles in the graph are identified.
-This is the Girth.
-5. **Output Results** - The girth is output to the console, along with all cycles whose length is equal to the girth.
+4. **Bipartite Validation** - Each connected component is validated to ensure it is bipartite.
+If a component is found to have at least one cycle of length 3, it is not bipartite.
+5. **Find Vertex Sets** - Each bipartite component is processed to split it vertices into two disjoint and independent sets.
+6. **Output Results** - For each connected component, one of two things is output, depending on whether or not it is bipartite.
+If the component is bipartite, its two vertex sets are printed to the console.
+Otherwise, the first cycle of length 3 is printed.

 ## Requirements